adarshanil877/eeg-dissertation/README.md

 The workflow of the project is:

-1. Load raw EEG recordings.
+1. Loading raw EEG recordings.
-2. Preprocess EEG signals.
+2. EEG signal preprocessing.
-3. Extract frequency-domain and time-domain features.
+3. Feature extraction in frequency domain and time domain.
-4. Perform Leave-One-Subject-Out (LOSO) evaluation.
+4. Conducting Leave-One-Subject-Out (LOSO) test.
-5. Compute SHAP feature importance across participants.
+5. Estimating SHAP feature importance for each participant.
-6. Select the most important features.
+6. Selection of top features.
-7. Retrain classifiers using only selected features.
+7. Retraining classifiers based on selected features.
-8. Compare classification performance using AUC-ROC.
+8. Classification performance comparison by AUC-ROC score.

 ---

 ## EEG Preprocessing

-The EEG recordings are processed using the MNE Python package.
+The data obtained through EEG is then processed through the MNE-Python library.

-The preprocessing pipeline includes:
+The pre-processing steps include:

-- Filtering EEG signals between 1-40 Hz.
+- Filtering of EEG data between 1-40Hz.
 - Selecting frontal EEG channels.
-- Creating epochs based on behavioural events.
+- Defining epochs on the basis of events.
-- Extracting 1-second EEG segments around events before feature extraction.
+- Isolating 1 second EEG data before extracting features from them.

 The EEG channels used are: